802-886-1917

 If I Buy the Barn From You can I Put it Up Myself?

 Yes!
 We can make sure the barn design is exactly what you imagined, we can fabricate the timber frame, ship it to you, and then you can erect yourself with technical assistance from our team.
+We include a price for an On-Site Consultant to travel to your building site for a few days to help you get going.
+Some clients enjoy having an old fashioned barn raising with all of their friends helping.

 How Much Does a Barn Cost?